 The discretionary management style is based on anticipating trends in the various markets (equities, bonds).
 There is a risk that the sub-fund will not always be invested in the best-performing markets.
-Therefore, it is possible that its performance may not be in line with its objectives.
+Its performance may not therefore match its objectives.